#19 Graduate Research Assistant – The Data for Democracy project (TASCHA) Spring 2017Apply to Position

 Not Benefits Eligible

-Questions regarding compensation should be directed to iSchool Human Resources at email@example.com
+Questions regarding compensation or benefits should be directed to iSchool Human Resources at email@example.com

 Please submit all application materials no later than Apr 28, 2017 to ensure consideration.

 All applicants will be contacted two weeks after the position closes.